What Is A Long-Term Care Facility? Find Out Here

 What Is A Long-Term Care Facility - Retirement Community

-After you choose to live in ta CCRC, all costs are included, so there are no unexpected increases in your monthly fees.
-The cost of living at a CCRC is different for each person because the type of services they need changes over time.
-They are often costly, which is why many individuals who need nursing care do not choose this type of facility.
+When you choose to live in a CCRC, all costs are included in your monthly fees, so there are no unexpected increases.
+The cost of living in a CCRC varies depending on the services needed.
+CCRCs can be expensive, which is why many individuals who need nursing care do not choose this type of facility.

-The residents of CCRC have the option to move from one level of services to another, based on their needs and health condition.
-In general assisted living is a step between independent living and nursing home care.
-Some facilities also offer respite care where a resident can live for a certain period of time and then return to their regular living setting.
+Residents of a CCRC have the option to move from one level of services to another based on their needs and health condition.
+Assisted living is a step between independent living and nursing home care.
+Some facilities also offer respite care, where a resident can live for a certain period of time and then return to their regular living setting.

-If someone is interested in CCRC, it is very important to know the process of admission.
-In some cases, there might be waiting lists, so it would be a good idea to check available options as soon as possible.
+If you are interested in a CCRC, it is important to know the admission process.
+In some cases, there might be waiting lists, so it is a good idea to check available options as soon as possible.
 The cost of living depends on many factors, including the meal plans and services provided.

 Independent Living in a Continuing Care Retirement Community (CCRC):

-Amenities of independent living include a full kitchen and housekeeping services.
-Also, as a resident of this level, one can receive assistance from support staff as well as nursing staff in case it is required.
-This plan does not require an applicant to sign up for health insurance; however, it is required that each resident pays a monthly fee.
+Amenities of independent living in a CCRC include a full kitchen and housekeeping services.
+As a resident of this level, you can receive assistance from support staff as well as nursing staff if required.
+This plan does not require you to sign up for health insurance; however, each resident is required to pay a monthly fee.

 Assisted Living in a Continuing Care Retirement Community (CCRC) :

-This is the level most individuals apply for when they start thinking about moving to CCRC.
+This is the level most individuals apply for when they start thinking about moving to a CCRC.
 This plan allows seniors to maintain autonomy while having all daily living needs provided by staff members.
-Food menu and housekeeping services are included; but, one needs to sign up for health insurance in case it is required.
+Food menu and housekeeping services are included, but you need to sign up for health insurance if required.

 Nursing Home in a Continuing Care Retirement Community (CCRC) :

 This level of care usually requires an individual to have long-term care health insurance.
-The cost of living at this level includes nursing services and meal preparation, housekeeping, and laundry services.
+The cost of living at this level includes nursing services, meal preparation, housekeeping, and laundry services.
 It also includes medical coverage that would help cover the costs of visiting doctors and going to the hospital.

 Pros of Life in a Continuing Care Retirement Community (CCRC) :